 We ordered the Spicy Ahi Poke Bowl and the Shaka Acai Bowl.
 Both were phenomenal and so fresh!
 The sauce on the Ahi bowl was rich in flavor with just the right amount of heat.

-The Acai bowl had the standard toppings but tasted so fresh.
-I also loved the addition of the bee pollen sprinkles, I have never had them before and loved the cute little puffs of flavor.
+The Acai bowl had the standard toppings, but tasted so fresh.
+I also loved the addition of the bee pollen sprinkles.
+I have never had them before, and loved the tasty little puffs of flavor.

 The owners are also so friendly, we will definitely be hunting them down the next time we’re on the island!

-His grandparents had migrated to Hawaii from Portugal and Leonard’s mother encouraged him to sell the traditional Portuguese malasadas at the bakery for Shrove Tuesday.
+It first opened in 1952 by Leonard DoRego.
+His grandparents had migrated to Hawaii from Portugal, and Leonard’s mother encouraged him to sell the traditional Portuguese malasadas at the bakery for Shrove Tuesday.

-They weren’t quite sure if the Portuguese doughnuts would be hit, but almost 70 years later you’ll still find a long line of people waiting to buy these scrumptious pastries!
+They weren’t quite sure if the Portuguese doughnuts would be a hit, but over 70 years later, you’ll still find a long line of people waiting to buy these scrumptious pastries!

 You can find malasadas at other bakeries around the island, but Leonard’s is the original and still the best.